Bicycle Service and Repairs

 A Standard Flat Fix: $30-$35.
 This is installing a new tube into a tire when the wheel and the tire are in good shape.
 Includes the price of the new tube, which can vary, hence the range.
 Add a few dollars more if you need a new rim strip.

-Replacing a spoke on a tubed wheel: Typically $25-$30, same as truing a wheel, plus the price of the spoke.
+Replacing a spoke on a tubed wheel: Typically $35-70, depending on the wheel.

 Packing and shipping a bike: this really depends on the bike, but $85 is common for boxing an adult bike, and shipping is determined by weight, dimensions, and destination as calculated by BikeFlights.
 We can arrange all of that, including a pickup, for which we charge an additional $15.